ChunxuYang/usehooks-solid/apps/docs/quick-start.md

-# usehooks-solid
+# Quick Start with usehooks-solid

-A collection of reusable hooks for Solid.js.

 ## Installation